JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 ![](images/13.png)

-If you don't have messages in the queue, start the BlogPostAPI from the previous lesson and create some blog posts.
+If you don't have messages in the queue, start the BlogPostAPI from ./Prep folder and create some blog posts.
 You will see the worker process them as they appear.

 Now, stop the worker and keep adding some messages by creating blog posts:
 - Even if the worker is not available, your BlogPostAPI can still make those requests